Whale charts - Visualising customer profitability

 Thus, to spin my toy model further, I assume 100 customers with revenues following an exponential distribution (λ=1/250), the cost ratio of sold goods to be lognormal (μ=-0.1, σ=0.1) and the cost of returns to follow a normal distribution with mean of 12 and standard deviation of 6.

 In my simulation I could have made a profit of 1,979 instead of 1,441.
 Clearly the customers who return many items cause a real dent to my bottom line.

 This situation is best visualised in what is often called a Whale Chart.
 Here I plot the cumulative profit against customers, with the most profitable customer on the left and the least profitable customer on the right.
 This chart shows me how much profit the first x number of customers generated.
 Often this graphs looks like a whale coming out of the water - hence its name.

 In my little toy simulation I note that the first 20 most profitable customers would have generated more profit than the revenue of all customers.
 Indeed, profitability could have been 37% higher if it wasn’t for loss making customers.

 So, what shall I do?
-Manage my customers, know who I should reward and keep and whose loss wouldn’t hurt at all.
+Manage my customers, know who I should reward and keep and who I can afford to lose.
 More customers are not the answer.
 I need more customers who return less.

 R version 3.0.2 (2013-09-25) Platform: x86_64-apple-darwin10.8.0 (64-bit) locale: en_GB.UTF-8/en_GB.UTF-8/en_GB.UTF-8/C/en_GB.UTF-8/en_GB.UTF-8 attached base packages: stats graphics grDevices utils datasets methods base loaded via a namespace (and not attached): tools_3.0.2